IAMXID/did-method-iamx/README.md

   ...
   "id": "did:iamx:cardano:d36d6f76-e463-4e48-a97e-908edaee6453",
   "controller": [
     "did:iamx:cardano:5Ee76017be7F983a520a778B413758A9DB49cBe9",
     "did:iamx:cardano:9861eE37Ede3dCab070DF227155D86A7438d8Ed2"
   ],
 }
 ```

 # 3.5 Service Information

-iamx DID Documents use an **OPTIONAL** `service` property to specify the service property.
+IAMX DID document's use an **OPTIONAL** `service` property to specify the service property.

-iamx DID allows entities to add services and specify the relevant information of a service that is related to the particular IAMX DID, including fields such as the type of service and service endpoint.
+IAMX DID's allow entities to add services and specify the relevant information of a service that is related to the particular IAMX DID, including fields such as the type of service and service endpoint.

-This part is derived directly from [W3C DIDs specification](https://www.w3.org/TR/did-core/#services).
+This part is derived directly from [W3C DID specification](https://www.w3.org/TR/did-core/#services).

 Below is a specific example: